Alcalá de Henares Cathedral: History

+It was not until 1991 that the Diocese of Alcalá was finally restored, being separated from the Archdiocese of Madrid (established in 1885 as "Diocese of Madrid and Alcalá"), at which time the building was granted its present status of cathedral-magistral (although the title "magistral" was originally granted by Cardinal Cisneros, the building was still technically only a collegiate church, and not yet a cathedral within the ecclesiastical meaning of the term).

 Exterior

 The exterior of the cathedral is simple and austere.
 The walls are covered by molding type Segovia.
 They emphasize the cover of the western facade of Flamboyant Gothic style, in which central medallion depicted on Saint Ildefonso; and the tower, designed by Rodrigo Gil de Hontañón and Rodrigo Argüello, in herrerian style, with a height of 62.05 meters.
 Top is a beautiful spire tower slate.

 The cathedral has a severe seventeenth century cloister arches between pilasters.
 Soils appear covered by Renaissance carpets from nearby convents.
 In one of the walls the grave of Cardinal Cisneros remains.

 Interior

 The building's interior is divided into three naves covered by cross vaults resting on pillars fasciculados.
 The overall shape of the building resembles the traditional Latin cross with marked transept.
 The entire building suffered much in that fire, and countless works of art and objects of great historical, devotional and sentimental value were lost.
 Today the cathedral houses apart from its religious functions, an interpretive center and the Cathedral Museum.